-Locations of the two AOCs identified during the PA are shown on Figure 5-1 (Appendix A).
+Locations of the AOCs identified during the PA are shown on Figure 5-1 (Appendix A).
 Their status and recommendations are discussed below.
-AOC identifications and recommendations are summarized on Table 5-2.
+Site identifications and recommendations are summarized on Table 5-2.

-5.1 Regulatory Framework
+5.1 Regulatory Environment

-For the purposes of the SI Report, soil and groundwater analytical testing results will be screened against Applicable or Relevant and Appropriate Requirements (ARARs) and other regulatory criteria including:
+For the purposes of the SI Report, soil and groundwater analytical testing results will be screened against Applicable or Relevant and Appropriate Requirements and other regulatory criteria including:

-• New York State Department of Environmental Conservation (NYSDEC) Commissioner Policy (CP)-51, Soil Cleanup Guidance

-- NYSDEC Technical & Operational Guidance Series (TOGS), 1.1.1 Ambient Water Quality Standards and Guidance Values - EPA maximum contaminant levels (MCLs) for drinking water - EPA regional screening levels (RSLs) for residential soil and tap water

-If evidence of a release is identified at any of the AOCs, a spill case number will be opened and administered under the NYSDEC Spills Division.
-To obtain a NFA letter, chemical concentrations in soil must meet the soil cleanup objectives listed in the NYSDECs CP-51.
+- New York State Department of Environmental Conservation (NYSDEC) Commissioner Policy (CP)-51, Soil Cleanup Guidance - NYSDEC Technical & Operational Guidance Series (TOGS), 1.1.1 Ambient Water Quality Standards and Guidance Values - EPA maximum contaminant levels (MCLs) for drinking water - EPA regional screening levels (RSLs) for residential soil and tap water letter, chemical concentrations in soil must meet the soil cleanup objectives listed in the NYSDECs CP-51.
 Chemical concentrations in groundwater must also meet the groundwater standards in TOGS 1.1.1.